 Related Reading

 A modern HDD has many different components which are manufactured in different locations.
-While the precise impact is unclear, the tariffs will effect everything platters, to spindles, to actuator arms.
+While the precise impact is unclear, the tariffs affect everything from platters, to spindles, to actuator arms.

 Supply Chain Disruption: The Tariff Effect in Action